Yum profits strong in 2Q, some weakness in same-store sales

 LOUISVILLE, Ky. — The company that owns KFC, Taco Bell and Pizza Hut is reporting healthy second-quarter profits, though sales at existing stores could create some unease.

-Yum Brands Inc. posted earnings of $321 million, or 97 cents per share, on Thursday.
+Yum Brands Inc. posted earnings of $321 million, or 97 cents per share.
 Excluding nonrecurring items, per-share earnings were 82 cents, or 8 cents better than industry analysts had expected, according to a survey by FactSet.

 The Louisville, Kentucky, company earned $206 million, or 58 cents per share, in the same period last year.